dawranliou/dawranliou.com/zola-sandbox/content/2016-02-25-truth-testing.md

-title = "Python Truth Value Testing is Awesome" tags = ["python"] slug = "truth-value-testing" description = "What I love about python — 1"
+title = "Python Truth Value Testing is Awesome" tags = ["python"] slug = "truth-value-testing"
 +++

 I’m constantly amazed by the simplicity and readability Python provides.